stoneskin

 8.2.2 The self Parameter

-It just the name of the first parameter, and in object of class, the first paramter of method always the object itself.
-You could name it to any name
+It is just the name of the first parameter, and in the object of the class, the first parameter of the method is always the object itself.
+You could name it anything.

 class MyClass: